Seahawks position overview: Despite late-season questions, offensive line may look similar in 2021

 Age: 35.

-Contract situation: Entering final season of contract, due to make a base salary of $10 million in 2021 while counting $13.3 million against the salary cap.
+Contract situation: Entering final season, due to make a base salary of $10 million in 2021 while counting $13.3 million against the salary cap.

 LEFT GUARD